 A critical design choice.
 If you desaturate in RGB or HSL, hue shifts as saturation drops — warm colors skew yellow, cool colors skew cyan.
 Oklab (Ottosson, 2020) separates lightness (L) from chrominance (a, b) in a perceptually uniform space.
 Killing a and b channels produces clean grayscale without hue contamination.

 $f$ = desaturation factor, ramping from 0 at the foveal edge to 1 at the ramp end.
 Lightness is preserved.
 Only chrominance fades.
-The "Red Kill Switch" (line 625) selectively suppresses the red-green axis first — matching the Purkinje shift where reds darken before blues in peripheral/scotopic vision.
+The red-green axis (Oklab a) is suppressed before blue-yellow (b), matching the faster decay of L−M midget cell opponency with eccentricity (Mullen & Kingdom 2002).

 The visual system processes information through parallel streams from the retina onward.
 Parasol ganglion cells (large, fast) feed the magnocellular (M) layers of the LGN (layers 1–2), carrying luminance contrast and motion signals.
 Midget ganglion cells (small, slower) feed the parvocellular (P) layers (layers 3–6), carrying color and fine spatial detail.
 These streams remain largely segregated through V1 and into higher cortical areas — the M-stream drives motion perception (dorsal/where pathway), while the P-stream drives object recognition (ventral/what pathway).
 Livingstone & Hubel (1988) established this segregation; it explains why you can detect motion in far peripheral vision where color and form have long since degraded.